 Thank you so much for attending the Region 6 Peer Support Conference, Igniting the Spark 2021, which was hosted June 22 – June 24, 2021.

-This virtual three-day agenda will will provide invaluable professional development and networking for peer support professionals and include nationally-recognized speakers, interactive panel discussions, and opportunities to learn from and network with peer support professionals from across the region.
+This virtual three-day agenda provided invaluable professional development and networking for peer support professionals and included nationally-recognized speakers, interactive panel discussions, and opportunities to learn from and network with peer support professionals from across the region.

 See below for quick links to navigate this virtual experience as well as a welcome video from our State Peer Support Directors and an instructional video by one of our conference organizers, Jessi Davis.

 *All conference session links and evaluation links are available on this document.